xibosignage/xibo-manual/source/en/media_library.md

 ![Media Library](img/v3.1_media_library_grid.png)

-Use the availalble filters to easily narrow down searches.
+Use the available filters to easily narrow down searches.

 {tip}
 Use the **OR/AND** option to filter items that have been assigned multiple **Tags**.